 – Foreign income including rent and pensions

-One way of reducing your tax bill is to make a pension contribution for 2020 prior to the deadline and avail of full tax relief.
+One way of reducing your tax bill is to make a pension contribution for 2021 prior to the deadline and avail of full tax relief.
 The pension contribution must be received by your pension provider prior to the deadline in order to be allowable in the Income Tax return for the previous year.
+Therefore, please ensure you talk to your financial advisor ahead of the deadline.

 CAPITAL ACQUISITIONS TAX

-Beneficiaries who received gifts or inheritances with valuation dates from 1 January to 31 August 2021 must also make a return prior to 31 October.
-The deadline for those who file a Capital Acquisitions Tax return and make the appropriate payment through ROS is also extended to Wednesday, 17 November 2021.
+Beneficiaries who received gifts or inheritances with valuation dates in the year ended 31 August 2021 must also make a return prior to 31 October.
+The deadline is extended to Wednesday 16 November 2022 for those who file a Capital Acquisitions Tax return and make the appropriate payment through ROS.

 Valuation dates vary depending on the gift or inheritance, please see www.revenue.ie for full definitions of these dates.